 Verrucae and Warts are viral in nature, and are caused by the Human Papilloma Virus – HPV.
 They can be found on any part of the foot, but commonly on the soles and the toes.
 There are over 200 sub-types of the virus, only a few are known to present in the foot.

-At The Vale Clinic I offer a variety of treatment options for the removal of Verrucas & Warts.
-Research shows treatment modalities for Verrucae, are known to have approximately 70% success rates:
+At the foot clinic I offer a variety of treatment options for the removal of Verrucas & Warts.

 Salicylic acid ointment 60% concentration

 This is a paste that works by gradually peeling away the layers of affected area of skin.
 It is applied to the affected area/s within a dressing, which can be left for a period of five to seven days.
 The process is repeated on a weekly basis, and it’s effectiveness reviewed at each appointment.